Yes, you can kick the yelling habit for good.

 Anne: What are some clues that it’s a lot deeper, it’s bigger, it’s something that they can get…

 Carol: I knew it was something more serious because the level of emotion I was feeling internally that I was trying to keep at bay was so potent.
 And I was smart enough to understand that this situation should not support that kind of emotional reaction.
 This anger, this sadness, this is not about this.
-Well, I was dealing with PTSD and what would happen was I’d be around my parents.
-And when you have a PTSD, post-traumatic stress disorder condition, at the time when I was dealing with that, you’ll have delayed emotional responses because you’ll kind of go into survival mode around the people where the dysfunction played out, and then you’ll process the emotion later.
+Well, I was dealing with PTSD, and what would happen was I’d be around my parents.
+And when you have PTSD, post-traumatic stress disorder condition, at the time when I was dealing with that, you’ll have delayed emotional responses because you’ll go into survival mode around the people where the dysfunction played out, and then you’ll process the emotion later.

 Anne: So you’d spend time with your parents and then you’d come home with your kids.

 Carol: Yeah.
-And then it’d be a day or two later and something would trigger it.
+And then it’d be a day or two later, and something would trigger it.
 Yeah.
 I had to become aware of that tendency of the way it would play out.
 And so I needed to take care of that.
 We’ve got a great resource online to help you with the Carol Tuttle Healing Center at healwithcarol.com.
 This will help you clean that up so you can be a composed present parent, and if yelling occurs, it’s for normal reasons.
 More of yours.